The History of Cocktail Watches

 Records exist of Elizabeth I wearing a watch, but it wasn’t until the beginning of the twentieth century that the popularity of wristwatches gained traction.
 Previously, women of high society accessorised with intricately enamelled pendant or fob watches – essentially feminised versions of the traditional pocket watch.

 The popularisation of ladies’ wristwatches

-The delicate silk ‘flapper’ dressers – en vogue in the Art Deco era – could neither withstand the weight of a fob watch nor carry one.
+The delicate silk ‘flapper’ dressers – en vogue in the Art Deco jewellery era – could neither withstand the weight of a fob watch nor carry one.
 And as the popularity of restrictive, corseted gowns waned, women sought a new multifunctional, feminine timepiece for all occasions.
-This resulted in the watch’s repositioning to the wrist, affording women practicality while punctuating their style.
+This resulted in the watch’s repositioning to the wrist, affording women practicality while punctuating their style with 1920s jewellery.
 Therefore, it became quick and convenient for women to tell the time, which was especially important during WWI when women replaced men in the workforce.

 The pinnacle of ladies’ wristwatches